malmgrenola/bowling-alley/README.md

 Book the awsome birthday party here at Bowling Alley.
 We will make the party fantastic, fun, easy and unforgettable!
 The kids get unlimited bowling, unlimited drinks and unlimited snacks during the birthday event.
+There is always a dedicated Party Host avalible.

 Price per birthday party is **USD 25** per person.